 - To change the direction in which snow is thrown, move the joystick to the right or to the left. - To change the angle/distance which snow is thrown, pivot the joystick forward or backward.

-Manual Chute Directional Control (Equipped on units with Electric Chute Directional Control Joystick)
+Manual Chute Directional Control (Units with Electric Chute Directional Control Joystick)